DanialArab/MLOps-Specialization/README.md

 <a name="1"></a>
-# Introduction to Machine Learning in Production
+# Course 1: Introduction to Machine Learning in Production

 <a name="2"></a>
 ## Overview of the ML lifecycle and deployment